Keeping Your Child Safe on Wheels

 Babies younger than 1 year have weak neck strength.
 Riding on bicycles and wearing helmets are not recommended until your child is at least 1 year old.

-If your child has a bicycle helmet that meets one or more of the voluntary bicycle helmet standards like ASTM, Snell, or ANSI, you don't need to buy a new helmet.
-These bicycle helmets provide enough protection.
+If your child has a bicycle helmet that meets one or more of the voluntary bicycle helmet standards, such as ASTM or Snell, you don't need to buy a new helmet because these provide enough protection.

 All young children should wear a bicycle helmet, whether they are riding a bicycle, tricycle, or are a passenger on a parent's bicycle.
 Many states, including Washington, have laws requiring bicycle helmet use.
 Contact your local Department of Transportation for information about the helmet law in your area.